 All students are required to take the same core courses in their freshman year.
-In their sophomore year, students may elect one or two of the five concentrations, depending on their individual career interests and goals.
+In their sophomore year, students may elect one or two of the three degrees, depending on their individual career interests and goals.
 Students can further expand their equine knowledge by selecting courses from a variety of electives.

-For the majority of concentrations, students are required to participate in equestrian skills courses, in which their riding abilities are developed and honed.
+For the majority of equine degrees, students are required to participate in equestrian skills courses, in which their riding abilities are developed and honed.
 Students are assigned to classes appropriate to their levels of riding experience and capabilities.
 The overall goal of these courses is to develop graduates who are competent, knowledgeable riders.
 Students interested in competing can further their skills by joining one of the Department's teams: Intercollegiate Horse Show Association (IHSA), Intercollegiate Dressage Association (IDA), or Hunter/Jumper teams.
-There are also concentrations available for students, who prefer not to participate in riding classes - Equine Science and Communication.
+There are also equine degrees available for students, who prefer not to participate in riding classes - Equine Science and Equestrian Media and Public Relations.